hearvox/Research/News-Trust/credscore.md

 # CredScore: Fighting the Fake News Infestation #
 * Fact-checks will always arrive too slowly to stop the viral spread of fake news.
-* But many steps in the fact-check process can happen automatically.
+* But many parts of the fact-check process can happen automatically.
-* Se can instantly produce a reliavble estimate of a story's credibility using just itrs URL.
+* We can instantly produce a reliable estimate of a story's credibility using just its URL.

-To contain an epidemic outbreak you must act quickly.
-That's the goal of this project.
-Using just the URL, computers can instantly do enough <a href="https://github.com/hearvox/Research/blob/master/News-Trust/news-verification-checklists.md">fact-checking steps</a> to reliably estimate a news story's credibility.
+If you examine lists of <a href="https://github.com/hearvox/Research/blob/master/News-Trust/news-verification-checklists.md">fact-checking steps</a>, you'll see many could be computer-assisted.
+The results, combined and weighted, could quickly generate a CredScore, 0–100, from fake to fact.

-Simple checks like: Is the website in the <a href="http://www.editorandpublisher.com/databook/data/?djoPage=search_details&djoPid=25874">Editor &amp; Publisher DataBook</a>?
-Or is it in <a href="https://infogram.com/politifacts-fake-news-almanac-1gew2vjdxl912nj">PolitiFact's Fake News Almanac</a>, the <a hrwef="http://www.fakenewscodex.com/">Fake News Codex</a>, or any curated <a href="https://github.com/hearvox/Research/blob/master/News-Trust/fake-news-site-lists.md">fake new site list</a>?
+Simple site checks like: Is the website in the <a href="http://www.editorandpublisher.com/databook/data/?djoPage=search_details&djoPid=25874">Editor &amp; Publisher DataBook</a> and the <a href="https://news.google.com/">Google News Index</a>?
+Or is it in <a href="https://infogram.com/politifacts-fake-news-almanac-1gew2vjdxl912nj">PolitiFact's Fake News Almanac</a>, the <a hrwef="http://www.fakenewscodex.com/">Fake News Codex</a>, or other curated <a href="https://github.com/hearvox/Research/blob/master/News-Trust/fake-news-site-lists.md">fake news site list</a>?

-All the indicators will be pulled from existing API services.
+Story checks for plagiarism and sentiment analysis (e.g., CAPS or !!!).
+Tech checks for HTML and security standards.
+Network checks for page authority and external link quality.
+All pulled from existing API services

 No one indictator will be conclusive.
-Dozens of weighted factors will go into a CredScore.
-Content checks for plagiarism and sentiment analysis.
-Tech checks for HTML and security standards.
-Network checks for link quality and page authority.
+Scores of weighted factors will go into a reliable CredScore.

 ## The Cred Badge of Courage ##
+We'll provide a form for people to submit an URL, get a score.
 If a social site let users auto-submit a link before they post, they might not post at all if the link's CredScore was low.
 If uses could  submit all their shared links, they'd get their average CredScore, and perhpas, if high, could display their number publicly as a badge of cred honor.

 ### You can run, but you can't hide ###
-Initial tests are already yeilding statically significant differences between fact vs. fake news sites, e.g., the year a site went online, the percentage of complex words in an article, and the number of its accessibility errors.
+Initial tests already reveal potentially usable differences between fake and fact.
+Fake site domains are newer (an average of three years).
+Fake stories have a lower average grade level, fewer complex words, and more accessibillity errors.

-Some indicators would be expensive (a11y) or even impossibilie (year online) for fake news sites to fight.
-CredScore would build upon itself: More URLs means more history of a site's past CredScores.
-This becomes another indicator, for that site's stories and for story links to and from other sites.
+If fake news tries to game the algorithms, many indicators will be expensive (a11y) and dificult (year online) for them to fight.
+Meanwhile, With each submitted URL, CredScore builds a better history of a site's trustworthiness of a site and its links.
+(Soon CredScore history becomes another indicator.)

 And CredScore would continually auto-update and grow, chasing down all the connections of a fake-news sites, domains registered to the same owner, or with the same Google Ad or Analayyics IDs, or redirects — as these sites are constantly being taken down and replaced as the scams are detected.

 ### Showing our hand ###
 This should be an open-source project, maintained by a community not a company.
-Transparency would be key: People need to trust us if their to trust our credibility estimates.
+Transparency if key: People need to trust us if their to trust our credibility estimates.
 CredScores would come with an info icon listing the factors in the score's calculations.
 Our methodology would be detailed, published, and open for review.

 ### It ain't the meat, it's the motion ###
 Bots can infect social sites with fake news but hoaxes go viral only with human help.
 CredScore attacks fake news via people, controlling its spread by dampening the network effect, until fact-checks and common sense take over.